Taxi Tip¶

 original_size = df.size

 # Some trips report $0 tip, so it is assumed that these tips were paid in cash.
-For this study we drop all these rows.
+We drop all these rows.

 df = df[df['tip_amount'] > 0]